Bocanada

 Bocanada (Puff) is the second solo album by Argentine musician Gustavo Cerati, released by BMG International on 28 June 1999.
-Considered by critics and fans as a highlight in Cerati's career, Rolling Stone magazine ranked him as the 2nd best latin rock album of all time.
+Considered by critics and fans as a highlight in Cerati's career, Rolling Stone magazine ranked it as the 2nd best Latin rock album of all time.
 His first album release after the breakup of Soda Stereo, Bocanada followed Cerati's time with the groups Plan V and Ocio, two projects that focused on electronic music.
 "Raíz" was the album's first cut played in radio stations, "Puente" being the first music video to be released; Bocanada had the most music videos produced of any Cerati album to date.